qingkaikong/qingkaikong/index.md

 No news is good news.

 <!---
-2023/04/19 Qingkai gives a talk at SSA
+2023/05/30 Qingkai serves as panelist at graduate seminar panel discussion at Victoria University of Wellington 2023/04/19 Qingkai gives a talk at SSA
 2023/03/16 Qingkai gives guest lecture at Brown University 2022/12/16 Qingkai gives a remote presentation at AGU